breatheco-de/knowledge-base/content/course-structure.md

 ## Basic structure

 The first thing that you need to know is that our courses are divided into modules, making it super easy for you to navigate through the material.
-Once you're all set and click the "start course" button, you'll be away to the next screen:
+Once you're all set and click the "start course" button, you'll be taken to the next screen:

 ![Course Structure](../images/course.structure.png)